ReadAlongs/Studio-Web/README.md

 ### Build & Publish

+#### Web Component & Angular Wrapper - via a PR

+The publication of the web component and its angular wrapper has been automated in the `release.yml` workflow.
+To trigger it, submit a pull request to the `release` branch and get it reviewed.
+Publication will happen when the PR is merged.

-#### Web Component & Angular Wrapper
+#### Web Component & Angular Wrapper - manually

+WARNING: only use this process if the release workflow is broken.

 To publish the web component, first you must belong to the [@readalongs organization](https://www.npmjs.com/org/readalongs) on NPM.
-Then, bump the version number in both `packages/web-component/package.json` and `packages/ngx-web-component/package.json` and build both the web component and angular wrapper:
+Then, bump the version number in both `packages/web-component/package.json` and `packages/ngx-web-component/package.json`, run `npm install` to reflect that bump in `package-lock.json`, and build both the web component and angular wrapper:

     npx nx build web-component
     npx nx build ngx-web-component